Grandmother of Sierra Rhodd says she's 'living in fear' after family killings

 READ MORE: Father of Sierra Rhodd shot to death

-According to the Harris County Sheriff's Office, a fight broke out in Mike's home and was shot and killed by his 74-year-old father-in-law, according to the Harris County Sheriff's Office.
+A fight broke out in Mike's home and he was shot and killed by his 74-year-old father-in-law, who is also Polmanteer's husband, according to the Harris County Sheriff's Office.

 After Mike was shot, his 15-year-old son grabbed a pistol and fired it, investigators said.
 The teen still had the pistol in his waistband when deputies arrived and had to be tased.